Gonzapepe/product-recommendation/readme.md

 # TODO

-* Write unit tests for edge cases of the product service
+- [ ] Write unit tests for edge cases of the product service
-* Write unit tests for the brain service
+- [ ] Write unit tests for the brain service
-*
+- [ ] Add docker